Powers of Entry etc. Bill [HL]

 Overview

-This bill aims to regulate powers of entry to premises and the handling of documents by government officials and other authorized personnel.
-It establishes limitations on when and how these powers can be used, ensuring fairness and protecting individual rights.
+This bill aims to regulate powers of entry to premises and the handling of documents by government officials and authorized personnel.
+It sets out limitations and procedures to ensure these powers are exercised fairly and proportionately, respecting individuals' rights while maintaining effective enforcement of laws.

 Description